RangerMauve/hyper-sdk/README.md

 To run tests in Node.js simply run `npm run test` in a checkout.

-To run the tests in a browser, first run `npm run build-test` to build the test bundle.
-Then, run `npm run test-proxy` to run both a [hyperswarm-web](https://github.com/RangerMauve/hyperswarm-web) proxy and two Hyperspace servers that listen for clients on a websocket.
-Finally, open [`test.html`](test.html) in a web browser and open the developer tools, where you should see the test results in the console.
+To run the tests in a browser, simply run `npm run test-browser` to build the test bundle.
+It will run several things in parallel.

 ## API